Classification of Zamolodchikov periodic cluster algebras: Classification of commuting Cartan matrices as admissible Dynkin biagrams

 \end{proof}

-The following lemma completes the proof of Theorem \ref{doubleBindingsThm}. \begin{lemma} If $(\Gamma, \Delta)$ is an admissible double binding such that the two components of $\Gamma$ are isomorphic, then $(\Gamma, \Delta)$ is either a parallel binding or a twist $\Gamma\times \Gamma$. \end{lemma}
+The following lemma, combined with Lemma \ref{nonisom}, completes the proof of Theorem \ref{doubleBindingsThm}. \begin{lemma} If $(\Gamma, \Delta)$ is an admissible double binding such that the two components of $\Gamma$ are isomorphic, then $(\Gamma, \Delta)$ is either a parallel binding or a twist. \end{lemma}